What Is Product Marketing Management?

 If you’re currently a Product Manager but would like a job with more creative flair, Product Marketing might be the one for you.

 The best way to make any transition is within your own company.
-You could start by asking a current PMM to grab a coffee and talk shop.
-Many larger companies organize rotational shadowing schemes which would allow you some exposure to the role.
+You could start by asking a current Product Marketing Manager to grab a coffee and talk shop.
+And many larger companies organize rotational shadowing schemes which would allow you some exposure to the role.

-When applying for a role, try to highlight any experiences you’ve had which correlate with PMM responsibilities.
+When applying for a role, try to highlight any experiences you’ve had which correlate with Product Marketing Manager responsibilities.
 Have you had any previous experiences working closely with a marketing team?

 Product Marketing is also a brilliant stepping stone for marketing professionals to break into Product, as you’d be working closely with the Product team.
-Things like working on a go-to-market and launch strategy will put you in a great position to make the move, compared to other marketers who haven’t.
+Working on a go-to-market and launch strategy will put you in a great position to make the move.

 Positioning: The Battle for Your Mind by [Al Ries, Jack Trout, Philip Kotler]

-If you prefer diving into a great Product Marketing book, we recommend Positioning by Al Ries and Jack Trout.
+If you prefer diving into a great Product Marketing book, we recommend the classic, Positioning by Al Ries and Jack Trout.

 For more reading, we’ve got more great (if we say so ourselves!) articles just like this: